Convenience store: South Africa

-A spaza shop in Stellenbosch, South Africa.

-In South Africa's black townships spaza shops sell small goods, often out of the proprietors' homes.
-However these businesses face competition from large chain stores.
-Spaza shops owned by immigrants have also become a source of tension in townships.

-In white, Indian and Coloured areas, the corner café, (sometimes pronounced as "caffie," also called a tea room in Durban) is a convenience store.
-In white areas these were often owned by Southern European migrants.
-These cafes are being superseded by convenience stores that are part of fuel service stations.
+South Africa has a variety of convenience stores owned by major supermarket chains, and partnered with gas station brands.
+Some, like FreshStop, use the distribution centers of their parent companies.
+FreshStop is SA's oldest and largest convenience store chain, having opened in 2009, and having reached a total of 330 locations in November 2025.

+South African convenience store brands include FreshStop (owned by Food Lover's Market and partnered with Astron Energy), Pick n Pay Express (owned by Pick n Pay and partnered with BP), Woolworths FoodStop (owned by Woolworths and partnered with Engen), Spar express (owned by Spar and partnered with Shell), and OK Express (owned by Shoprite and partnered with Sasol, Puma and Total.

 South Korea

 Convenience stores in the Republic of Korea date to 1982, when Lotte opened a store in Seoul.
 Stores saw growth after the 1988 Summer Olympics with the first 7-Eleven, and even since the 2010s where department stores and marts have struggled.
 As of the end of 2023, there are about 55,000 convenience stores in South Korea, and in Seoul, it has increased by about four times compared to 15 years ago as of 2021, expanding to the extent that almost every street has convenience stores.
 As of 2024, CU and GS25 are competing for the first or second place in market share with a slight gap in sales and number of stores, followed by 7-Eleven.

+Convenience stores in South Korea expanded quickly as the country experienced fast social change and a mix of traditional and modern lifestyles.
+Their growth was also supported by higher demand for ready-to-eat meals and more frequent use of these stores by younger consumers.
+Their growth was also supported by changes in consumer behavior in South Korea, especially as people adjusted their shopping habits in response to social and economic pressures.